 from the above: “The Golden Record consists of 115 analog-encoded photographs, greetings in 55 languages, a 12-minute montage of sounds on Earth and 90 minutes of music.
 As producer of the record, Ferris was involved in each of its sections in some way.
 But his largest role was in selecting the musical tracks . . .
 Ann Druyan had the idea to record a person’s brain waves, so that should extraterrestrials millions of years into the future have the technology, they could decode the individual’s thoughts.
 She was the guinea pig.
 In an hour-long session hooked to an EEG at New York University Medical Center, Druyan meditated on a series of prepared thoughts.
 In Murmurs of Earth, she admits that ‘a couple of irrepressible facts of my own life’ slipped in.
 She and Carl Sagan had gotten engaged just days before, so a love story may very well be documented in her neurological signs.
 Compressed into a minute-long segment, the brain waves sound, writes Druyan, like a ‘string of exploding firecrackers.'”

 All of this will pull together — or push away from each other — in the end.
-I had heard that the part of the brain that processes music isn’t affected by dementia, and I researched the topic, finding videos and articles:
+The part of the brain that processes music isn’t affected by dementia.

 The Power of Music in Dementia